 Level 4.
 The student who receives a score of 70-76 will study English full time and register for Advanced English (Level 4).
-If at the end of the term the English course has been satisfactorily completed with a B grade or above, the student may proceed to take the end-of-term English Proficiency Examination (EPE).
-A score of 550 on the TOEFL ITP and a 6.5 on the internal speaking and writing test is necessary to enter graduate class work.
+If, at the end of the term, the English course has been satisfactorily completed with a B grade or above, the student may proceed to take the end-of-term English Proficiency Examination (EPE).
+A score of 550 on the TOEFL ITP and a 6.5 on the internal speaking and writing test is necessary to enter graduate class work for doctoral and academic master's programs (520 TOEFL ITP and 6.0 respectively for professional master's programs).